dylan-lang/opendylan/documentation/library-reference/source/lid.rst

     Synopsis: Provides a naive implementation of the factorial function
     Keywords: factorial, integer, simple, recursive
-    Files: fact-def
+    Files: library
            fact

-File: *fact-def.dylan*.
+File: *library.dylan*.
 Defines the *factorial* library and its one module.

 .. code-block:: dylan